 The Story in One Chart

 I always start my personal review of the week by looking at this great chart from Doug Short.
-He captures the continuing rally and the move to new highs.
+He captures the story for the week and the continuing narrow range.

 Doug has a special knack for pulling together all the relevant information.
 His charts save more than a thousand words!
 Read his entire post where he adds analysis grounded in data and several more charts providing long-term perspective.